Ihtishammehmood/Langchain-Chatbots/README.md

 ## Technical Overview

-- **LLaMA Models:** The application integrates the LLaMA 3.2 series models, ranging from 1B to 11B parameters, enabling both lightweight and large-scale language processing.
+- **Open Source Models:** The application integrates latest state of the art open source models to test the performance on different tasks.

 - **Streamlit Integration:** A user-friendly, web-based interface built with Streamlit, ensuring ease of use, accessibility, and an intuitive layout for various conversational tasks.